Tangent Vector Variational Quantum Eigensolver: A Robust Variational Quantum Eigensolver against the inaccuracy of derivative: Convergence for each system

 The energy levels of Hubbard Hamiltonian of size 3$\times$1 are also converged in high accuracy as shown in Fig. \ref{hubconv}.
-Even VQE with VQD method converges in high accuracy, optimizing tangent vector improves the accuracy of all states.
-The common logarithm of the absolute value of log errors of all states are below -2.5 as shown in Table. \ref{convcomp}.
-The energy levels of lithium hydrite by reduced Hamiltonian have low accuracy as shown in Fig. \ref{LiHconv}.
+Even VQE with the VQD method converges in high accuracy, optimizing the tangent vector improves the accuracy of all states.
+The common logarithm of the absolute value of log errors of all states is below -2.5 as shown in Table. \ref{convcomp}.
+The energy levels of lithium hydride by reduced Hamiltonian have low accuracy as shown in Fig. \ref{LiHconv}.
 The energy of ground and triplet states only have high accuracy.
-Although, singlet and doubly excited states have low accuracy as shown in Table. \ref{convcomp} because the results are trapped by local minimums due to the little difference from them.
-Singlet and doubly excited state are separated from the nearest local minimums by 0.1472 and 0.0211 Hartree, respectively.
-Hence, the calculated singlet and doubly excited state are supposed to be trapped by nearest local minimums.
-In fact, the difference between the calculated singlet state and the nearest local minimum is 0.0016 Hartree and doubly excited state and the nearest local minimum is 0.0482 Hartree, respectively, thus, they are closer than each exact value.
+Although, singlet and doubly excited states have low accuracy as shown in Table. \ref{convcomp} because the results are trapped by local minimums due to the little different from them.
+Singlet and doubly excited states are separated from the nearest local minimums by 0.293 and 0.1578 Hartree, respectively.
+Hence, the calculated singlet and doubly excited states are supposed to be trapped by the nearest local minimums.
+In fact, the difference between the calculated singlet state and the nearest local minimum is 0.0879 Hartree and doubly excited state and the nearest local minimum is 0.0482 Hartree, respectively, thus, they are closer than each exact value.
+However, the values of evaluation functions gradually closing to zero.
+Constraint terms $ E^{const}_j(\bm{\theta^j})+E^{def}_j(\bm{\theta^j}) $ may reach zero and exact energy are may be derived with more iterations.
+On contrary, The energy levels of beryllium hydride by reduced Hamiltonian converge to an exact value as shown in Fig. \ref{BeHconv}.
+The ground , triplet and singlet states converged exact states same as others. doubly excited states approached to exact and accuracy is nearly chemical accuracy as shown in Table. \ref{convcomp}.
+The evaluation function have small values for singlet and doubly excited states.
+They have the room for improved.

 TVVQE is supposed to be subject to local minimums close to exact values.
 In contrast, the accuracy of results can be higher than that of VQE with VQD.